rameez-na/microsoft-authentication-library-for-js/contributing.md

 $ npm run lint
 ```

 This will ensure any changes are consistent with the current code style.
-We uses tslint and you can find a list of linting rules in the tslint.json.
+We use tslint and you can find a list of linting rules in the tslint.json.

 If for some reason you still want to push without fixing the linting errors.
-You can add the follow option to your commit command to [bypass the pre-commit][]:
+You can add the following option to your commit command to [bypass the pre-commit][]:

 ```
 --no-verify